 For preretirement mortality rates, the RP-2014 White Collar Employee Mortality Tables (separate table for males and females) projected with the two-dimensional MP-2014 projection scale to 2029 were used.
 For post-retirement, healthy mortality rates are based on the RP-2014 White Collar Healthy Annuitant Mortality Table projected with the two-dimensional MP-2014 projection scale to 2029, and with ages then set forward one year.
-For disabled members, rates are based on the RP-2014 Disabled Retiree Mortality Table projected with the two-dimensional MP-2014 projection scale to 2029, and with ages then set forward one year.
-For disabled members, rates are based on the RP-2014 Disabled Retiree Mortality Table projected with the two-dimensional MP-2014 projection scale to 2029, and with ages then set back one year for males and set forward five years for females.
+For disabled members, rates are based on the RP-2014 Disabled Retiree Mortality Table projected with the two-dimensional MP-2014 projection scale to 2029, and with the two-dimensional MP-2014 projection scale to 2029, and with the two-dimensional MP-2014 projection scale to 2029, and with the two-dimensional MP-2014 projection scale to 2029, and with ages then set back one year for males and set forward five years for females.